envoyproxy/gateway/docs/design/gatewayapi-translator.md

 # Gateway API Translator Design

 ## Assumptions
-- initially target core conformance features only, to be followed by extended conformance features
+- Initially target core conformance features only, to be followed by extended conformance features

 ## Inputs and Outputs

 The main inputs to the Gateway API translator are:
 - the GatewayClass to process
-- Gateways, HTTPRoutes, Services, Secrets
+- Gateways, HTTPRoutes, Services, Secrets, ReferenceGrants

 The outputs of the Gateway API translator are:
 - IR